ChriXPva/drip-store/README.md

 ## 📬 Contact

-For any questions or concerns, please contact us at christianximenessq@gmail.com.
+For any questions or concerns, please contact me at christianximenessq@gmail.com.